Chic African Culture Africa Factbook

 Soweto

-From Johannesburg, Bourdain headed to Soweto, a township that was once the epicenter of the anti-apartheid struggle.
+From Johannesburg, Bourdain headed to Soweto, a township once the epicenter of the anti-apartheid struggle.
 He met with Nelson Mandela's former bodyguard, who took him to Mandela's old house and shared stories of his life and legacy.
 He also joined a group of bikers who rode through the streets of Soweto, waving at locals and stopping at landmarks like the Hector Pieterson Memorial and the Orlando Towers.
-He ended his day with a braai or barbecue at a local shebeen aka pub, where he enjoyed meat, beer, and music with his new friends.
+He ended his day with a braai or barbecue at a local shebeen, aka pub, where he enjoyed meat, beer, and music with his new friends.

 Countryside